- Cortisol is not your enemy — but when it stays elevated around the clock, it quietly degrades sleep, memory, immunity, mood, and metabolic health.

 Oudh (Agarwood) and the HPA Axis

-Agarwood — the resinous heartwood of Aquilaria trees, known in the Middle East and South Asia as oudh — has been used in meditative and calming ritual practice for centuries.
+as oudh, has been used in meditative and calming ritual practice for centuries.
 The clinical evidence behind it is more recent, and more specific.
 Research on agarwood aromatherapy has demonstrated reduced HPA axis hyperactivity, measurable decreases in salivary cortisol, increased alpha brainwave activity (the neural signature of calm, relaxed alertness), and statistically significant improvements in clinical anxiety scores.
-The active compounds — sesquiterpenes including agarospirol and jinkohol — appear to modulate GABA receptors in the brain, producing a mild anxiolytic effect through the same pathway as some prescribed anti-anxiety medications, but without the pharmacological dose or dependency risk.
+The active compounds sesquiterpenes including agarospirol and jinkohol appear to modulate GABA receptors in the brain, producing a mild anxiolytic effect through the same pathway as some prescribed anti-anxiety medications, but without the pharmacological dose or dependency risk.

 Cedarwood and the Parasympathetic System